shoeffner/mthesis/src/conclusion.md

 As can be seen in @fig:landmarkscomparison, this model is not sufficient.
 The reason is that four of its five points are located on the same line.
-Thus the vectors can no longer span three linear independent vectors.
+Thus the vectors can no longer span three linearly independent vectors.
 A few adjustments are tried to resolve this issue, for example using Model&nbsp;B in @cl:5lm-model which just moves the endocanthions about a centimeter outwards of the face.
 For some faces like 0031 in @fig:landmarkscomparison this works slightly better, for others like 0044 worse.